cga-wm/cga-wm.github.io/course/adv-gis/_posts/2020-02-17-hacking-python.md

 **Jekyll Updates**

+I attempted to leave Jekyll behind for an alternative blogging site ([R blogdown](https://bookdown.org/yihui/blogdown/)), but after a few hours, it became obvious that this was *even more complicated than Jekyll*.

-Well, I have finally decided to read through some of the Jekyll documentation and in doing so, I have created my blog.
+So, I have finally decided to read through some of the Jekyll documentation and in doing so, I have created my blog site.
 This required creating a \_posts directory that contains very specifically named markdown files and creating a blog.md (with a proper YAML header) that uses Liquid tags to read each markdown file in my \_posts directory and prints them in reverse chronological order.

 Finally.